ros2/ros2_documentation/source/Developer-Tools/Testing/Testing/Integration.rst

 4 Running tests and report generation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-For running the integration test and examining the results, see the tutorial :doc:`Running Tests in ROS 2 from the Command Line<../../Intermediate/Testing/CLI>`.
+For running the integration test and examining the results, see the tutorial :doc:`Running Tests in ROS 2 from the Command Line <CLI>`.

 Summary
 -------